Why Data Management is Essential for Every RTO?

 Each one of these stages would mean you are collecting very specific, if not critical, data that impacts your compliance.
 For example:

-Potential Students:
+Potential Students

-Active Student:
+Active Students

 i) Competency/module start & end dates

-ii) Results & results issued dates
+ii) Results & Results issued dates

 iii) Attendance